tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Update TileID.Sets.NegatesFallDamage docs and entries.
 Mention that TileID.Sets.Clouds will have the same effect ase well and remove the cloud entries.
 - clientClone changed.
 I think the `_clientClone` field is no longer needed, or extraneous.
 - Player.nonTorch removed
+- Cloud rendering has moved, need to migrate modcloud patches from Main to HorizonRenderer I think.
+- What is ApplyRapidAttackBonus?
+- GameTipsDisplay patches need to be redone
+- Main.OpenPlayerSelectFromNet changed how our patches can be implemented for invite joining.
+Need to be reimplemented.
+- DrawColorCodedStringWithShadow methods no longer return Vector2 string size.
+Is this because of some reason?
+All patches in ChatManager need to be revisited.
+- Tooltip methods, like MouseText_DrawItemTooltip_GetLinesInfo, seemed to have changed a lot.
+Revisit patches.
+- Paladin shield patches might have been mixed up.
+Double Check.

 # New Fields that might need more documentation